You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 close

-Home > Payment Questions > How does a debit card pre-authorization differ from a credit card pre-authorization?
+Home > Payment & Billing FAQs > How does a debit card pre-authorization differ from a credit card pre-authorization?

 How does a debit card pre-authorization differ from a credit card pre-authorization?